Sunday, July 9th, 2023, 0630-1020

 10 miles, Gain 600′, Loss 600′, elevation 30

-I chose the bayside and was pleased to find interpretive signs about the historic township of Bayocean.
+I picked the bayside and was pleased to find interpretive signs about the historic township of Bayocean.
 The resort was established in the early 1900s and over 600 plots had been sold out of a planned holding of over 2000.
 There were as many as 50 houses built and the town had a general store, school ,swimming pool, hotel and electricity throughout.
 Then in the 1930s, a series of severe storms began to cut away at things.
 By the 1960s, the town was all but abandoned and most traces washed away.
 It’s a fascinating and cautionary story for our own times, as we are just beginning to struggle with the effects of climate change.
 My own place of residency in Miami will likely suffer a similar fate someday.

-The first was reported to be Oregon’s largest Sitka spruce tree at 15′ in diameter, 144′ tall and around 800 years old.
+The first was reported to be one of Oregon’s largest Sitka spruce trees at 15′ in diameter, 144′ tall and around 800 years old.
 It was truly an impressive organism.
 Next I walked out to the old lighthouse, the shortest on the Oregon coast at only 38′.
 It was cute and enjoyable since I was the only tourist visiting at the time.
 I had the company of one black-tailed deer.
 Again I stopped at all the nice display signs, mostly focusing on seabirds.
 This attraction had some of the best signs yet, which is saying a lot since there have been information kiosks everywhere.
 I spent a long time reading them all.
 Lastly I visited the famous octopus tree, with its 8 branches spiraling out and up.
 No one is quite sure how or why it formed that way.

 It was seriously the perfect place for a starved hiker to hang out…too bad I wasn’t quite starved yet, given the ample opportunities for food on this hike!
-But we still managed to consume our share of calories…I ate a giant chicken sandwich covered in cheese, with a side of fried cheese curds.
-Then delicious ice cream.
-Followed by a bunch of free cheese samples (which I saved for later but sadly forgot in the fridge when I headed back to trail 2 days later…darn!).
+But we still managed to consume our share of calories.
+I ate a giant chicken sandwich covered in cheese, with a side of fried cheese curds.
+Then delicious ice cream, followed by a bunch of free cheese samples (which I saved for later but sadly forgot in the fridge when I headed back to trail 2 days later…darn!).
 Perhaps my favorite part was viewing the factory from the second level observation deck, allowing a bird’s eye view of the the poor workers laboring away on a Sunday.
 The factory runs round the clock, 7 days a week, pumping out cheese.
 It’s pretty incredible to think about, really.
 It was way more interesting than I thought it would be and the signs were good at describing the process.
 I already kind of knew about the dairy and cow milking side of things, but this gave a much broader picture.
-I was very glad I visited!
+I was a fantastic visit and a must-see for OCT hikers, even if it is off trail a ways (unless one does the road route around Tillamook bay, in which case it’s right on the way!).

 We passed through more little towns along the bay and a few on the beach as we made our way back to Manzanita.
-This foray worked out great, since I got to see all the parts I missed when I got a boat ride to the spit.
+This foray worked out great, since I got to see all the parts I missed when I got a boat ride to Bayocean spit.
 It was much better to see them by car rather than by foot, though.
 We also stopped at Jetty Marine to buy a crab for dinner later.
-I looked around for my buddy Karl but couldn’t find him.
+I looked around for my buddy Karl the giant kitty, but couldn’t find him.
 I also didn’t see any hikers…hadn’t seen any since the first day, in fact.
-Back at home at the beach house, I got cleaned up and did all the regular hiker chores while I also tried to catch up with Skybird.
+Back at the beach house, I got cleaned up and did all the regular hiker chores while I also tried to catch up with Skybird.
 It was such a fun day!

 Monday, July 10th, 2023